GCW48/cs386-a1/Deliverables/deliverable1.md

 ## Customer Questions:

-What sort of mechanics do you find annoying when you are limited on time?
+1. What sort of mechanics do you find annoying when you are limited on time?

-What sort of archetypes do you see around a college campus?
+2. What sort of archetypes do you see around a college campus?

-How has your perception of Video Games changed during your educational expierence?
+3. How has your perception of Video Games changed during your educational expierence?

-What are some examples of short games you found effective and relatable? why?
+4. What are some examples of short games you found effective and relatable? why?

-How would you describe the feeling of being limited on time?
+5. How would you describe the feeling of being limited on time?

-Do you prefer tight or loose controls for horror titles?
+6. Do you prefer tight or loose controls for horror titles?

-How would you describe feelings of social isolation?
+7. How would you describe feelings of social isolation?

-What are some examples of time constraints in games that you felt added a healthy challenge?
+8. What are some examples of time constraints in games that you felt added a healthy challenge?

-What about some examples that you found frustrating? why?
+9. What about some examples that you found frustrating? why?

 ##  Interview Summary:

 ### Carson:

+who:
+Friend from Highschool

+when:
+2-1-2025

+customer segment:
+They are a college student who studies pre-med, and eventually nursing.

+insights:
+They found themselves still prioritizing games even in college, so they did not have much of an opinion on shorter titles.
+However, they did claim that they found

+quotes:

+Overall:

 who:

 when:

 customer segment:

 insights:

 quotes:

 Overall:

 ### Gordon:

 ### Maya: